rahmayub0/IST1025-Group-8-Project/README.md

 - **Interactive Gameplay**: Simple command-line interface for playing against the computer
 - **Score Tracking**: Keeps track of wins, losses, and ties across multiple rounds
 - **Secret Cheat Mode**: Type "predictor" to activate a mode where the computer always loses
-- **Dramatic Effects**: Includes countdown animations for a more engaging experience
+- **Dramatic Effects**: Includes countdown animations for a more engaging experienceg
 - **Educational Content**: Displays interesting facts about the game's history

 ## 🚀 How to Play